-On June 21, 2019 the Accessible Canada Act (ACA) received Royal Assent, making it law in Canada.
-The Accessible Canada Act is federal accessibility legislation.
-Its stated purpose is to achieve a barrier free Canada by 2040.
-The Act gives powers to the Government of Canada, the Canadian Transportation Agency, and the Canadian Radio-television and Telecommunications Commission to create new legal requirements to advance accessibility in federal employment, the built environment, transportation, procurement of goods, services and facilities, information and communication technologies, communication, and the design and delivery of programs and services.
+On June 21, 2019 the Accessible Canada Act received Royal Assent, making it law in Canada.
+The Accessible Canada Act is federal accessibility legislation and its stated purpose is to achieve a barrier free Canada by 2040.

 The Accessible Canada Act applies to organizations under federal responsibility and accessibility standards requirements will roll out in stages, with the objective of achieving full accessibility compliance by 2040.

 The Accessible Canada Act will establish standards for how organizations are to identify, remove and prevent barriers in the following areas: